24+ Best Niche Site Ideas for Your Blog in 2022

 Competitive Advantage: I’m sorry to break it to you but you’re not the only one trying to make money in this space.
 It’s not surprising this industry is a gold mine but as a result, we are in a gold rush.
 Competition is fierce among marketers going after particular niches that pay the most.

-Your niche needs to strike that perfect balance between having enough traffic but not being too saturated.
+Your niche needs to strike that perfect balance between having enough traffic and not being too saturated.

 Domain Name: The domain name you chose has a profound effect on the quality of your niche site.
 Domain flipping is an option where you can purchase a domain name that already has some authority within your niche.
 This gives you a leg up as opposed to creating your site from scratch.

 Your domain name should be short and highlight the niche you’ve chosen to be in.
 If you’re having a hard time finding a domain name in your space this could be a sign this niche is oversaturated.

 Expertise: Google does not want to serve content produced by just anyone.
 They want content produced by experts that have topical authority in their niche.
 Your niche idea should be something you can speak to at a high level.

 If you have built a career around vintage cars that might be a good jumping-off point for you.
 Lean into the things you already know and continue your education in that space.

 Will People Spend Money: Another great consideration of a good niche site.
 Are people willing to spend money in this space?
 There are a lot of things people are passionate about, foraging, swimming, visiting every state in the United States for example, but are they willing to spend money in these spaces, likely not.
 You want a niche where people are required to purchase something you review or advise on so that your affiliate links can be tied to it.

 Now that you’ve got an understanding of what qualifies a good niche site let’s take a look at some ideas.

 25 Best Niche Site Ideas